Where the Crawdads Sing (film): Box office

-Where the Crawdads Sing grossed $90.2 million in the United States and Canada, and $50 million in other territories, for a worldwide total of $140.2 million.
+Where the Crawdads Sing grossed $90.2 million in the United States and Canada, and $54.1 million in other territories, for a worldwide total of $144.3 million.
+Deadline Hollywood calculated the net profit of the film to be $74.7 million, when factoring together all expenses and revenues.

 In the United States and Canada, Where the Crawdads Sing was released alongside Paws of Fury: The Legend of Hank and Mrs. Harris Goes to Paris, and was initially projected to gross around $10 million from 3,626 theaters in its opening weekend.
 After making $7.3 million on its first day (including $2.3 million from Thursday night previews), estimates were raised to $16 million.
 It went on to debut to $17.3 million, finishing third at the box office, behind holdovers Thor: Love and Thunder and Minions: The Rise of Gru.
 Forbes stated the film is "a big win for Sony and for the notion of non-franchise, adult-skewing, female-targeted studio programmers having a future in theatrical release."
 Where the Crawdads Sing made $10.4 million in its second weekend, finishing fourth, with Deadline Hollywood noting the 40% drop as a "great hold" for a "female skewing movie during the pandemic."
 By August 18, 2022, the film had grossed four times its budget of $24 million; Forbes said this is "yet another example of how what Hollywood thinks will make money isn't always the same as what does make money" and that Where the Crawdads Sing filled the vacuum of successful female-centric films in theatres post-pandemic.

 On the film's unexpected success, Witherspoon said "This movie wasn't on a lot of people's radars—and it's counterprogramming, I know—but it's a return to real filmmaking.
 It's a heart-and-soul experience on film with beautiful sets and beautiful costumes and wonderful actors.
 It's almost nostalgic for what you wanted to see in the summer."